 Yes, you heard it, the Kingdom of Singapura.

-The popular tale chronicles the founding of Singapura, a Malay Kingdom established by Sang Nila Utama (also known as Sri Tri Buana, which meant “Lord of Three Worlds” in Sanskrit) in the 1200s.
+The popular tale chronicles the founding of Singapura, a Malay Kingdom established by Sang Nila Utama (also known as Sri Tri Buana, which means “Lord of Three Worlds” in Sanskrit) in the 1200s.

-It is said that Sang Nila Utama, then a Srivijayan prince from Palembang, encountered a huge storm when making his way to a newly-discovered island.
-In a bid to appease the sea, the prince threw several heavy items and his beloved crown overboard.
+It is said that Sang Nila Utama, a Srivijayan prince from Palembang, encountered a huge storm when making his way to a newly-discovered island.
+In a bid to appease the sea, the crew of the ship threw away several heavy items including the prince’s beloved crown overboard.
 The storm went away and Sang Nila Utama was able to land safely on the island.

-The prince then headed inland where he spotted a strange-looking beast.
+Upon arriving on the island, the prince spotted a strange-looking beast.
 Upon hearing from his crew that it was a lion, Sang Nila Utama decided to build his new empire on the island, believing that the encounter was a good omen.
 Singapura, derived from the Sanskrit words “Singa” for lion and “Pura” for city, was born.

-In spite of the popularity of the tale, historians have debated on the authenticity of it, suggesting that Singapura may have been founded by Parameswara, founder of Malacca and last king of Singapura; he sought to re-establish the lion throne he had initially set up in Palembang to challenge the growing Javanese Majapahit Empire.
+In spite of the popularity of the tale, historians have debated on the authenticity of it, suggesting that Singapura may have been founded by Parameswara, founder of Malacca and last king of Singapura.
+Parameswara sought to re-establish the lion throne he had initially set up in Palembang to challenge the growing Javanese Majapahit Empire.